pc035860/angular-easyfb/README.md

 ##### `ezfb-xfbml` paramater

-The directive itself may work as an reload trigger, it will reload hall directive when `ezfb-xfbml` evaluates as `true`.
+The directive itself may work as an reload trigger, it will reload directive contents when `ezfb-xfbml` evaluates as `true`.

 Moreover, it'll try to reset `ezfb-xfbml` value to `false` after reload triggered(if the value is fed through an scope variable rather than an expression).